kamrul4188/Monty/README.md

-# The Monty Project
+# The Monty Project :bangladesh: :singapore:
 The project below explains how to build a simple chat bot called Monty, adding functionality in small incremental steps.
 The weekly project was part of TE3201-Software Engineering (Weekly Project).

 ## Monty 1:

 Write a Python program to read in one user command and repeat it back to the user.
 An example output is given below. ([Solution](monty_1.py))

-:eyes:
 ```
 >>> Hello, my name is Monty
 >>> What can I do for you?